Zoe Clark

 Clark is an award-winning journalist, including the prestigious Peabody for overseeing the station’s first nationally distributed podcast Believed.

-Clark previously was the station’s Program Director and is the founder and former Executive Producer of Stateside.
+Clark previously was the station’s Program Director and is the co-founder and former Executive Producer of Stateside.
 She began at the station by producing Jack Lessenberry’s daily interviews and essays, and producing Michigan Radio’s Morning Edition.

 Clark began her collegiate studies at George Washington University in Washington, D.C.
 She holds degrees in Communication Studies and Political Science from the University of Michigan and lives in Ann Arbor, where she was born and raised.